-River flooding is a significant risk across Greater Manchester particularly for Salford, Manchester, Trafford, Wigan, Bolton and Rochdale.
+River flooding is a significant risk across Greater Manchester particularly for Rochdale, Trafford, Salford, Manchester, Wigan and Bolton.

-According to national broadscale flood risk mapping, the majority of Greater Manchester is at risk of surface water flooding - the SFRA has identified CDAs across the City Region and large areas of Manchester, Stockport, Tameside and the town centres of Bolton, Rochdale, Bury and Wigan are within CDAs.
+According to national broadscale flood risk mapping, like many urban areas in the UK, the majority of Greater Manchester is at risk of surface water flooding.
+The SFRA has identified 'Opportunity Areas for Further Critical Drainage Management' (OAFCDM) across the City Region and large areas of Manchester, Stockport, Tameside and the town centres of Bolton, Rochdale, Bury and Wigan are within OAFCDMs.